-With the participation of the President and Chief Executive Officer and Chief Financial Officer and Treasurer, management conducted an evaluation of the effectiveness of our internal control over financial reporting as of July 31, 2021, based on the framework and criteria established in Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Consistent with guidance issued by the Securities and Exchange Commission that an assessment of a recently acquired business may be omitted from management's report on internal control over financial reporting in the year of acquisition, management excluded an assessment of the effectiveness of the Company's internal control over financial reporting related to Code, Magicard, and Nordic ID.
-The summation of the acquisitions represented 2.0% of the Company's consolidated total assets (excluding goodwill and intangible assets which were included in management's assessment of internal control over financial reporting) as of July 31, 2021 and 1.0% of the consolidated net sales for the year ended July 31, 2021.
-Based on the assessment, management concluded that, as of July 31, 2021, the Company's internal control over financial reporting is effective based on those criteria.
+With the participation of the President and Chief Executive Officer and Chief Financial Officer and Treasurer, management conducted an evaluation of the effectiveness of our internal control over financial reporting as of July 31, 2022, based on the framework and criteria established in Internal Control-Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on the assessment, management concluded that, as of July 31, 2022, the Company's internal control over financial reporting is effective based on those criteria.